cameronpattisall/ascii-art/README.md

 To run use the following command form
 ```
-./artconv [imagefile] [divident]
+./artconv [inputfile] [divident] [outputfile]
 ```
-* imagefile: the name of the image file to convert ex. image.jpg
+* inputfile: the name of the image file to convert ex. image.jpg
 * divident: the resize value by which to shrink the image by 2^n ex.
 2, 4, 8, etc...
+* outputfile: the name of the outputted ascii image file

 ### scanner.py
 Contains python code